jneander/jneander.dev/README.md

-`rake build:all`                | Build all posts for the Jekyll site `rake build:recent[limit]`      | Build the most recent :limit posts for the Jekyll site `rake build`                    | alias of 'build:all' `rake publish`                  | Run all specs, build all posts, then deploy to Amazon on success `rake serve:all[port]`          | Build all posts, then serve the Jekyll site (optional: :port) `rake serve:recent[limit,port]` | Build the most recent :limit posts, then serve the Jekyll site (optional: :port) `rake serve`                    | alias of 'serve:all'
+`rake build:all`                | Build all posts for the Jekyll site `rake build:recent[limit]`      | Build the most recent :limit posts for the Jekyll site `rake build`                    | alias of 'build:all' `rake serve:all[port]`          | Build all posts, then serve the Jekyll site (optional: :port) `rake serve:recent[limit,port]` | Build the most recent :limit posts, then serve the Jekyll site (optional: :port) `rake serve`                    | alias of 'serve:all'